| Title: | Forest Fire History Analysis |

 strings.
 This uses a controlled vocabulary, see |

-A factor with appropriate fhx
+A factor with appropriate fhx levels.

-make_rec_type("null_year") make_rec_type(c("null_year", "late_fs"))
+make_rec_type("null_year") make_rec_type(c("null_year", "late_fs"))make_rec_type("null_year") make_rec_type(c("null_year", "late_fs"))

 intervals